icflorescu/trpc-sveltekit/README.md

 > [SvelteKit does not have an oficial way to implement websockets](https://github.com/sveltejs/kit/issues/1491)
 > Check [Implementation details](#ws-implementation-details) to find out how it works under the hood

-This implementation only implements support for [@sveltejs/adapter-node](https://www.npmjs.com/package/@sveltejs/adapter-node)
+This implementation only implements support for [@sveltejs/adapter-node](https://www.npmjs.com/package/@sveltejs/adapter-node).

-Not implemented, but could be:
+Not yet implemented, but could be at some point:
-- The URL its hardcoded to `/trpc`
+- The URL is hardcoded to `/trpc`
 - When in websocket mode, all tRPC methods are handled by it.
-It coul be changed so only `subscriptions` are handled by `wss`
+It could be changed so only `subscriptions` are handled by `wss`
-- Prerendering its not supported as with the current implementation there is no `wss` created when building/prerendering
+- Prerendering is not supported as with the current implementation there is no `wss` created when building/prerendering

 ### Install the package and its dependencies: